 - Bremerton Relocation: This project relocates the L&I Bremerton office in the area.
 The condition of the current facility has declined since the agency established the office in 1994.
 The office space is inefficient and the location does not meet the business needs of L&I. It is expected to result in a decrease of 238 square feet of office space and about \$7,000 annually.
-The project is expected to be completed by July 1, 2017. - Port Angeles Relocation: This project relocates the L&I Port Angeles office to a new location.
+The project is expected to be completed by October 1, 2017. - Port Angeles Relocation: This project relocates the L&I Port Angeles office to a new location.
 The current facility is located adjacent to a bar and near a homeless camp, both of which create hygiene and safety concerns for customers and staff.
-This project is expected to result in a decrease of 1,900 square feet of office space and a decrease of about \$3,000 annually.
-It is expected to be completed by May 1, 2017.
+This project is expected to result in a decrease of 1,900 square feet of office space and a decrease of about \$1,700 annually.
+The project is expected to be complete by October 1, 2017.